When You Don't Need Probate

 Joint Assets

-Property and accounts held jointly usually pass automatically to the survivor:
+Property and accounts held jointly as joint tenants usually pass automatically to the survivor:

 • Joint bank accounts